F

 Peter, Paul & Mary, Kingston Trio (12-7-61), Hedy West, Bobby Bare (as "500 Miles Away From Home"), Seldom Scene

-Journeymen member, and future Mamas & Papas leader, John Phillips got (took?) co-writing credit on their release while Hedy West was the only writer listed on subsequent versions.
+Journeymen member, and future Mamas & Papas leader, John Phillips got (took?) co-writing credit on their single release.
+Hedy West was the only writer listed on the Journeymen's album and most (all?) subsequent versions.

 art